shopware/docs/concepts/framework/rules.md

 - A product called car
 - A product called sunglasses

-Both independent and separately buyable.
-Stored to the database.
+Both are independent, separately buyable and stored to the database.

 - The whole state of a single cart
 - The quantity of a line item

-A runtime concept - in memory.

-Resulting in the adjustment of a single line items price, which in turn changes the whole **calculation of the cart**.
+This is a runtime concept - in memory, resulting in the adjustment of a single line items price, which in turn changes the whole **calculation of the cart**.

 In this example the rule system sits right in the middle of the scenario, providing the necessary mapping information to get from point a (`car` is in the cart) to point b (`sunglasses` are free).